A cylindrical house made up of many small elements in the Futurium Lab

 The house's design points to another important vision for the future: the circular economy.
 The idea of circular economy is to use things and materials as long as possible without them becoming waste.
 This is a real passion for Denis and Jan from Refunc: they love to give old things new life.
 They build beach chairs for an exhibition from ventilation shafts, an arena from rented folding chairs and an urban lounge from concrete parts from construction.
 What’s special is that they always think about the future of their projects.
 What happens when the exhibition is over?
 What happens when the arena is no longer needed?
 Or the lounge closes?
 The objects simply get their original function back.
 There is no waste.

 This mindset is still an outlier today.
-37% of all waste generated in Europe comes from the construction industry.
+37 per cent of all waste generated in Europe comes from the construction industry.
 Until now, little consideration has been given to what we do with construction materials when they’re no longer needed.
 If houses could be dismantled and their parts recycled, that would mean far less waste produced in the future.
 Instead, when houses are no longer needed, they could be sources of useful raw materials.
 Some architects already insist on only building according to the cradle-to-cradle principle, meaning only using reusable materials that do not produce waste.

 A world without waste